OliverLSanz/py-writes-ts/README.md

 ### More examples

-Look at the tests for more examples.
+Look at the tests for more examples, including a full example of a typescript sdk generator.

 ## Contributing